This Data Processing Addendum (the “DPA”) is incorporated into the Master Subscription Agreement (the “Agreement”).

 - “Subprocessor” means any Processor engaged by Onna who agrees to receive from Onna Customer Personal Data.

-- The terms “personal data”, “Controller”, “Processor”, “Data Subject”, “Process” and “Supervisory Authority” shall have the same meaning as set out in the GDPR or UK GDPR as applicable.
+- The terms “personal data”, “Controller”, “Processor”, “Data Subject”, “Process” and “Supervisory Authority” shall have the same meaning as set out in the Data Protection Legislation.

 SCHEDULE 1: Description of Data Processing